Export Requirements by Country and Jurisdiction (N-Z)

 Establishment Approval

 As of December 2017, DAH of Vietnam has removed all Live product processors from the Vietnam approved list.
-DAH has deemed live shipments outside the scope of Decree 15 and thus no longer require listing.
-Live product processors require approved establishment status with USDC and accompanying Health Certification for shipment but are no longer required to be listed on the Vietnam approved list.
+DAH has deemed Live shipments outside the scope of Decree 15 and thus no longer require listing.
+Live product processors require Approved Establishment status with USDC and accompanying Health Certification for shipment but are no longer required to be listed on the Vietnam approved list.

 Firms desiring to export seafood products to Vietnam are also required to be approved by the Vietnamese authority, DAH, prior to shipment.

 DAH requires the competent authority to send originals of Form 9 for each firm requesting approval and listing.
-This is to be accompanied with the authority’s completion of Form 7.
-Additional information including, the process flow diagram, a HACCP plan (grid) and a sample label is required for each submission.
+This is to be accompanied with the authority's completion of Form 7.
+Additional information including, the process flow diagram, a HACCP plan (grid) and a sample label are required for each submission.

 Brokers are not required to be on the list, only the final processor.
 Brokers may only ship products to Vietnam that originate from a processor on the list.

-Please submit the completed Form 9 and electronic version(s) of the additional required documents for each of the products you want listed to Shelley.Davis@noaa.gov.
-NOAA SIP will sign and stamp the documents and forward the hard copy to Vietnam.
+Please submit the completed Form 9 and electronic version(s) of the additional required documents for each the products you want listed to Shelley.Davis@noaa.gov NOAA SIP will sign and stamp the documents and forward the hard copy to Vietnam.

 (If you are a broker only, you are not required to be listed.)